Xablu/Meetups/Setting up and troubleshooting/README.md

 ![Add Xamarin to Visual Studio installation Screenshot](../Misc/vsinstallxamarinfeatures.png)

+## Using Visual Studio 2017

+Make sure, that the following workloads get installed:
+- Universal Windows Development
+- Cross Plaform Mobile Development with Xamarin

+## Using Visual Studio 2015

 You can select Xamarin from the ***Features*** list in the Visual Studio 2015 installer.
 Make sure, that the following features get installed:
 - Windows and Web Development
   - Universal Windows App Development Tools